 The grade is points based and as such I will not round up points.

-Response Papers (15%): Select one of the handouts from class and write a 500 to 750 word response (about 2 pages of double-spaced text in 12-point font and with 1” margins).
+Response Papers (15%): Select one of the handouts from class and write a 500 to 750 word response (minimum 2 pages of double-spaced text in 12-point font and with 1” margins).
 You must succinctly summarize the author’s point first, and then articulate an effective response, critique or commentary that conveys to your readers (i.e., your instructor) your increasing capacity to think within the terms of the discipline and what you have learned in the course.
 If you need help consider the following: How did the reading surprise you?
 Did it make you think differently about anything?
 Yes/no?
 How?
 Some of these essays come from a different time, how do you think the author(s) would respond to the world/the discipline/our society today?
 Is a concept or idea proposed by an author useful to think with?
 How so?
 These are just few suggestions.

 You will still be responsible for the readings the day your response paper is due.

 Quizzes (20%): There will be 3 quizzes throughout the semester, which may be given at any time during the lecture.
 Each quiz is worth 50 points and will be based on the material covered in readings and the lectures of that week (but only up that day).
 Formats include multiple choice, short answer, and a brief write-in exercises.
 These quizzes are intended to encourage you to keep up with the readings, come to class on time, and stay for the duration of the period.

 Exams (55%): There will be a midterm exam and one comprehensive final.
 Question formats may include multiple choice, short answer, and short essay.
 If you cannot make one of the exam dates for a justifiable reason, you must take it in advance.
 No make ups will be allowed.

 Section Grade (10%): You should expect to be assessed in terms of your attendance, participation, and your contributions to the discussions.